CMS ITU Training Event

 The Centers for Medicare & Medicaid Services (CMS) Division of Tribal Affairs (DTA) in conjunction with the Nashville Area Indian Health Service (IHS) invite you to the 2022 CMS Outreach & Education Event.

-The event will be held virtually from Tuesday, June 21st to Friday, July 1st, 2022.
-REGISTER NOW!
+The event was held virtually from Tuesday, June 21st to Friday, July 1st, 2022.

 - Business Office Staff